braze-inc/braze-docs/_docs/_hidden/private_betas/campaign_autosave.md

 > As you build your campaigns in Braze, your changes are now automatically saved.
 This way, you can focus on fine-tuning your campaign details with confidence, knowing that your progress is preserved.

 {% alert important %}
-Autosave is is currently in beta and only available for campaigns.
+Autosave is currently in beta and only available for campaigns.
 Contact your customer success manager if you're interested in participating in this beta.
 {% endalert %}

 ## How it works